Home Blog Lares Trek; All you need to KNOW before…

 But, When is the best time of the year to do Lares Trek?

-The trek can technically be completed all year round, the peak trekking season to Machu Picchu occurs during the dry season and is busiest between May and September.
-So, the best time of year to do Lares Trek run from the shoulder of wet months March/April all the way through to the shoulder of dry months October/November.
+The trek can technically be completed all year round.
+The peak trekking season to Machu Picchu occurs during the dry season and is busiest between May and September.
+So, the best time of year to do Lares Trek is the shoulder season.
+Right before the rains or after the last rains.

-Overall, the Lares Trek is the most cultural, memorable, challenging, and jaw-dropping hike that any outdoor or adventure enthusiast would love.
+Overall, the Lares Trek is the most cultural, memorable, challenging, and jaw-dropping hike.
+It is the hike that outdoor or adventure enthusiasts would love.
 If you’re looking for an experience you’ll never forget, and landscapes like none other, the Lares Trek definitely won’t disappoint.

 How fit do you need to be for this cultural hike?

-Anyone having difficulty with altitude sickness and not in regular shape may not make it when climbing the high altitude mountain passes.
-If not, before arriving in Peru, try to do cardio exercises and plan enough time to get acclimatised to the altitude in Cusco, and after that, there wouldn’t be anything you can´t handle.
+Anyone having difficulty with altitude sickness and not in regular shape may not make it.
+To prepare, before arriving in Peru, try to do cardio exercises and plan enough time to get acclimatised to the altitude in Cusco.
+After that, there wouldn’t be anything you can´t handle.
 We do highly recommend to be in Cusco for at least 2 days before hiking to Machu Picchu.

 Thermal Hotsprings – How good are they?

-Whatever is the company you take for hiking the Lares Valley, we recommend to eng the hike at the Natural hot spring, using them by the end of the hike, will be really worth it… Way wau better to use th hot spring after the hike. ….
-It is a very charming place to relax, but before starting the tour, ask your tour operator if there will be time for it and if you will use them at the end of the hike.
+Redagrdles the tour operator, we recommend to end the hike at the Natural hot spring.
+Visiting them by the end of the hike, will be really worth it.
+It is a very charming place to relax.
+Before starting the tour, ask your tour operator about the chance to visit the hotsprings.

 ITINERARY FOR THE LARES TREK TO MACHU